 You’re trying to cut back on sweets but you still want to imbibe at happy hour.
 No worries, friend.
-A low-sugar cocktail isn’t as hard to come by as you might think.
-It’s all about knowing what ingredients to avoid.
+A low-sugar cocktail isn’t as hard to come by (or shake up yourself) as you might think.
+It’s all about knowing which ingredients to avoid.

 What is the best low-sugar alcoholic drink?

 Here’s the thing: Most spirits, like vodka, tequila, gin, whiskey and rum, don’t contain added sugar.
 It’s the mixers that will sneak up on you.
 Juice, soda and simple syrup are all high in sugar, so the best low-sugar alcoholic drink is any beverage that doesn’t contain a ton of additional sugary ingredients.
 (Alcohol still contains calories and carbohydrates on its own, but that’s unavoidable if you’re enjoying a cocktail.)